Services for People Who are Deaf-Blind

 DRS was designated by the Federal Communications Commission to purchase equipment, assess individual needs, install, train and provide support to help eligible children, adults and seniors make the most of the communications equipment.

-Products include those available to the general public and those that are adaptable through specialized equipment, such as screen enlargement software, screen readers or braille displays.
+Products include those available to the general public and those adaptable through specialized equipment, such as screen enlargement software, screen readers or braille displays.

 Applicants’ incomes must not exceed 400 percent of the Federal Poverty Guidelines.